siec2020/GPS_IMU/README.md

 * Select the active COM port in Tools/Port (next to the one active it should be written "programming port").

 Then, press ```Ctrl+U``` or click on the "Upload" button (right arrow next to the check logo).

+## File organization
+All you need is to copy-paste all the directory from the "librairies" file to your Arduino Library